Ming Style Furniture

 The Ming Style Chinese Furniture Era

-Ming furniture was crafted, designed, and used during the Ming dynasty in China.
+Ming furniture was crafted, designed, and used in China’s Ming dynasty.
 The Ming Dynasty officially ruled China from 1368 to 1644; the Ming Dynasty was the last time Han Chinese ruled a Chinese dynasty.

 During the Ming Dynasty, China reached new heights in the design and style of Chinese furniture.
 This is because the Ming furniture craftsman understood how to make and produce a high-quality piece of furniture.